TarMatt/Leaves-classification/README.md

 # Classification of leaves using Image classification

-The code contain the jupyter notebook version of the code.
+'Code' contains the jupyter notebook version of the code.
-In the github there is also the report written for the exam of Algorithms for Massive Data.
+The github folder includes also the report written for the exam of Algorithms for Massive Data.

 This is the link to google colab: